Process Lasso Documentation

 Priority Classes

-Set persistent CPU, I/O, and memory priorities so that processes run at the desired priorities every time they launch.
+Set permanent CPU, I/O, and memory priorities so that processes run at the desired priorities every time they launch.

 Efficiency Mode